-One of the standout features of Hone Health is that guys that already have lab results can use them and save.
+Another standout feature of Hone Health is that guys who already have lab results can use them and save.
 Additionally, they offer three different subscription plans.
 The first two, the preventative and the proactive plans, are excellent for those at risk for low T who want to stay ahead of the curve.

 All three companies offer a team of certified medical professionals that will be available to a client on a regular basis.
 Hone Health’s customer support team is particularly useful and offers 24/7 service.
 Obviously it’s important to have access to professionals when you start adjusting hormone levels in case you experience unwanted side effects.